servusdei2018/slinky/README.md

 $ ./build/apps/slinky
 ```

+Example files compatible with slinky are located in the `examples/` directory.

 ## Design

 For a detailed overview of the project's goals, features, and architecture, please refer to the [Design Document](design.pdf).